-From the merger until the time of his sudden death at the age of 45 on April 4, 1974, George held the position of Regional Vice President for BC and Alberta in CAIMAW.
+From the merger until the time of his sudden death, George held the position of Regional Vice President for BC and Alberta in CAIMAW.
 Under his leadership the union in his region grew from a dream to having 2000 members in twenty certifications.